maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - CrowdsecLapiHost
   - string
   - default: "crowdsec:8080"
-  - Crowdsec LAPI available on which host.
+  - Crowdsec LAPI available on which host and port.
 - CrowdsecLapiKey
   - string
   - Crowdsec LAPI generated key for the bouncer : **must be unique by service**.